Gateways removed from routing groups based on low alert thresholds

 Edit status pages, gateway widget, and gateway group code accordingly.

-#4 Updated by Jörn Greszki about 1 month ago
+#4 Updated by Jörn Greszki 7 months ago

 is the behavior I describe